DancerVlt69/atm-SlabsNstairs/README.md

 **_Attention: Slabs 'n Stairs is a BETA._**
-The Mod could contain several bugs and/or issues!\n Take care and make a copy of your SaveGame before use this Mod!
+The Mod could contain several bugs and/or issues!
+Take care and make a copy of your SaveGame before use this Mod!

 Slabs 'n Stairs contains right now: